SolaceSamples/solace-samples-nodejs/docs/_tutorials/persistence-with-queues.md

 Receiving guaranteed messages is different from the direct messaging case described in the the publish/subscribe tutorial.

-To receive guaranteed messages, a connected `Session` is used to create a Solace `MessageConsumer` object from `MessageConsumerProperties` and then connected, meaning that it will bind to the queue on the message-router and can start receiving messages.
+To receive guaranteed messages, a connected `Session` is used to create a Solace `MessageConsumer` object from `MessageConsumerProperties` and then connected, meaning that it will bind to the queue on the message router and can start receiving messages.

 ```javascript
 // Create message consumer